-A: Our Tradition Shutter is composed of American Hardwood or Poplar.
-Our Classic Shutter is composed of Basswood.
+A: Our Classic Shutter is composed of Basswood.
 The Classic Shutter is a “paint only product”; for a stain shutter we use only our Premium Shutter due to the select nature of the wood and the grain in the wood.
 We use a clear Basswood on our custom Premium Shutters.
 The finish on all our interior shutters is a Fine Furniture Quality lacquer finish.

 Q: Do we do custom paint matches and what kind of paint do we use?

 A: We have several standard white colors that you can choose to blend with your trim finish that are included in the price of the Classic Shutter.
 We can custom match your shutters when we are given a paint dip on a wood paint stir stick from your paint of choice.
 There is a small surcharge for this service on our Classic Shutters, but this service is included in the price of the Premium Shutters.
 We use a lacquer paint finish on our products.
 It is a pre-catalyzed finish which supplies the wood with great moisture resistance and durability.
 It is also a fast drying paint which prevents sticking.
 It is better than an oil based paint because it resists yellowing over time.
 Additional paint colors for the same job will have a minimum surcharge added.